djcsdy/app-publisher/.github/README.md

 An NPM release may require the NPM_TOKEN to be set in the system environment.
 To create an NPM token, perform the following steps:

-To create an npm user if you dont have one, run the following command and follow the prompts:
+To create an npm user if you don't have one, run the following command and follow the prompts:

     npm login --registry=https://npm.yourregistry.com --scope=@yourscope